MickiusMousius/Rolio46Keyboard/doc/controller.md

  * Poor support for peripheral power control
  * Much cheaper than the Nice!Nano

 This controller is a good choice for those that type for several hours a day that are more price conscious.
-The Rolio46 can provide a little over a month of use between charges with this controller (depending on backlight usage etc).
+The Rolio46 can provide a little over 2 weeks of use between charges with this controller (depending on backlight usage etc).
 For a high usage scenario this controller's power profile is roughly comparable to the Nice!Nano.

 ### 52840Nano